 My project will focus on identifying the interactions between dietary intake and eating behaviour in modifying the gut microbiome, and its impact on metabolic regulation and body fat profiles.
 This information will greatly advance our understanding of the aetiology of obesity and open new avenues for therapeutic targets.

-Affiliated with Massey University (Albany) and Dietitians Board (New Zealand Registered Dietitian)
+Massey University (Albany) and Dietitians Board (New Zealand Registered Dietitian)